Key Largo (1948)

 The plot of the movie concerns a gang of hoods who have taken over a Key Largo hotel.
 (Key Largo is the largest of the remote coral islands in the Florida Keys.)
 Bogart, plays Frank McCloud who comes along to visit the father of a war time pal and of course, immediately gets involved in the action.
 Tempers begin to boil over within the confined space of the old building - linked only by a causeway to the mainland - and the conflict within the hotel is mirrored and accentuated by the late summer hurricane violence outside.

-John Huston was an excellent director and also a clever adapter of other people's materials, as he clearly shows in 'Key Largo'.
-He had an uncanny way of getting the right people in the right jobs for his projects.
 Karl Freund's black and white cinematography and the haunting music provided by Max Steiner wonderfully project the build up of tension between the main characters against the backdrop of the impending storm which seems to threaten the hotel both literally and figuratively.
-Warner Bros. insisted that the movie be filmed on the studio sound stage and not on location tok keep costs down, but Karl Freund's expressive use of the camera negates any impression of staginess.
+Warner Bros. insisted that the movie be filmed on the studio sound stage and not on location to keep costs down, but Karl Freund's expressive use of the camera negates any impression of staginess.

 'Key Largo' is dramatic and full of suspense with great acting from a great cast.
 A good story well told.